freshfish15/CoTRR/README.md

 The CoTRR framework operates as a second-stage re-ranking module that refines the initial candidate list provided by any standard retrieval model.
 The core of our method is a three-step Chain-of-Thought process executed by an MLLM.

-*Figure 1: The overall architecture of our CoTRR framework, which consists of three key components: query deconstruction, image evaluation, and listwise ranking.*

 1. **Query Deconstruction**: The initial user query (e.g., text for TIR, reference image and modification text for CIR) is decomposed into structured semantic components: *primary subject*, *activity*, *key details*, *environment*, and *ambiance*.
 This provides a fine-grained, interpretable representation of user intent.

 2. **Image Evaluation**: Each candidate image is assessed against the deconstructed query components.
 Instead of a simple binary judgment, the MLLM provides a detailed textual explanation and an overall qualitative judgment (e.g., "excellent match", "partial match"), offering rich, informative insights for ranking.